By Fransisco Msonge (MD), 2024.

 These world scholars tend to forget that Sunday comes after the seventh day Sabbath rest; they forget that Sunday is the first day of the week, the beginning of a new week, a day to start our labor and do all our work.
 In fact, Jesus Christ’s resurrection on Sunday, His appearance on Sunday, and Pentecost do not make Sunday a peculiar day but glorify the seventh day—Sabbath.
 These godly event shows that Jesus Christ respected and kept the Sabbath day rest.
 Jesus respected and kept the Sabbath rest even with his own death.
 All these biblical events shows that the disciples and all brethren (read Luke 23:52 to 24:2) respected, kept the seventh-day Sabbath rest, and started their duty on first day of the week (Sunday).

 Despite the fact that Jesus said, “He did not come to change the law but to fulfill it, today’s Christianity rejects the seventh-day Sabbath and teaches that our only hope is to believe in Jesus Christ (Col 1:27, Rom.
 6:14, 8:1–7, 10; 4; Gal 3:13, 24–29).
 It is sad that they forget that Jesus Christ told us not to break even a single one of his commandments, so if you offend one, you are guilty of all, and he also said, If you love me keep my commandments.
-(John14:15).
+(John 14:15).

 God’s holy law reveals and points to sin (Romans 7:7, 3:20).
 God’s law reveals the need for the Calvary Cross and the righteousness of Christ.
 Paul describes Christ as “the end of the law,” not in the sense of abolishing the law but in the purpose of the law (Romans 10:4).
 The law is the road to the Calvary cross (Galatians 3:24–29); the law is the bridge to reach Christ`s grace (Ephesians 2:8, Romans 6:14).
-Christianity is being like Christ, being covered by Christ (Galatians 2:20); Christianity is living God’s holy laws , which are God’s character.
+Christianity is being like Christ, being covered by Christ (Galatians 2:20); Christianity is living by God’s holy law, which is God’s character.
 To love God is to keep his holy law (1 John 5:1-3, John 14:21, Romans 3:31, 1 John 2:4).

 Ecclesiastes 12:13 (KJV) reads: “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.”
 Please read Rom 3:31, 7:12, 1 John 2:4, 5:3, Heb 8:10, Matt 5:17, 7:21, and James 2:8–12.
 Christ`s death on the cross fulfilled and confirmed God’s law of love.
 It’s because God`s moral law are eternal and binding to everyone; that is why Jesus Christ died at Calvary.
-(Galatians 2:16, Romans 6:14).
-It is important to remember that justice and mercy meet at the cross.
+(Rom 4:15, 1John 3:4, Gal 2:16, Rom 6:14).
+It is important to remember that justice and mercy meet at the cross and if we neglect the laws of God, we neglect the plan of salvation.

-The curse of the law (Galatians 3:1–14), because we all inherited the nature of sin from Adam and Eve, means that no one can claim to be fully righteous and no one can live without the demands of the law (Galatians 3:10–12).
-The law demands perfect obedience, and who ever achieved that—perfect obedience—except Jesus Christ?
-Because of the nature of sin, we are all under the curse of the law, and as a result, we would die and be lost forever, for the wages of sin is death (Romans 6:23).
+Hence we are all under the curse of the law, and as a result, we would die and be lost forever (“Eternal death”), for the wages of sin is death (Romans 6:23).
 But through his death, Christ freed us from the curse of the law by becoming a curse on our behalf.
 (Rom 6:23, 5:8, 8:1-2, Gal 3:13–14).
 If Jesus Christ had not died on the cross, we would surely die and be lost forever.

 The first day of the week (Sunday) is mentioned in six different New Testament (NT) books: Matthew, Mark, Luke, John, Acts, and 1 Corinthians, making a total of nine biblical passages mentioning the first day of the week.
 It’s biblically correct to say that none of these nine passages says or teaches to worship on Sunday or the so called Christian Sunday observance.

 First day of the week: Matthew 28:1, Mark 16:1-2, Mark 16:9, Luke 23:56, Luke 24:1.
-Acts 20:7–11, 1 John 20:1, John 20.9, and 1 Corinthians 16:1–2.
+Acts 20:7–11, John 20:1-2, John 20.19, and 1 Corinthians 16:1–2.
 These passages (Acts 20:7–11 and 1 Corinthians 16:1-2) are commonly misused, quoted, and used as references for Christian observance of Sunday.
 It is sad that, from all angles of bible interpretation or textural analysis, there is no way these bible verses teach or support the first day of the week (Sunday) as the Lord`s Day.
 This is because Christian Sunday observance is not a biblical doctrine, so it can`t be proved with the Bible.
 Here is the scriptural discussion of these two Bible passages.

 I. Paul’s visit at Troas.